 Unique 50th birthday gifts are usually not very expensive.
 With a little imagination and some planning ahead you can create a touching gift that’s sure to please.

 Commission a sculpture of your birthday person or their favorite pet.
-You could even do something like give them a likeness of their favorite TV or movie character if you thought they would appreciate it.
+You could even give them a likeness of their favorite TV or movie character, if you thought they would appreciate it.

-Imagine presenting a figure under cover for dramatic effect, and they expect one thing and get something completely outrageous, like a bust of Homer Simpson!
+Imagine presenting the figure under cover for dramatic effect.
+They'll expect one thing and get something completely outrageous, like a bust of Homer Simpson!
 That could be a fun joke, too!

 Depending on how much you’re willing to spend, you might need to shop around to find the right artist.
 You’ll definitely need to allow ample time for the creative process.
 Then gather up as many photographs of your subject as you can find.

 One good place to find a sculptor and see examples of what you might need is Etsy.com.

 Think about the person’s interests and create a sculpture from modeling clay.